PipedreamHQ/docs/docs/workflows/steps/triggers/README.md

 ### Large File Support

-You can upload any file to a [workflow](/workflows/) or an [event source](/event-sources/) by making a `multipart/form-data` HTTP request with the file as one of the form parts. **Pipedream saves that file to a Pipedream-owned [Amazon S3 bucket](https://aws.amazon.com/s3/), generating a [signed URL](https://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html) that allows you to access to that file for up to 1 hour**.
-After 1 hour, the signed URL will be invalidated, and the file will be deleted.
+You can upload any file to a [workflow](/workflows/) or an [event source](/event-sources/) by making a `multipart/form-data` HTTP request with the file as one of the form parts. **Pipedream saves that file to a Pipedream-owned [Amazon S3 bucket](https://aws.amazon.com/s3/), generating a [signed URL](https://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html) that allows you to access to that file for up to 30 minutes**.
+After 30 minutes, the signed URL will be invalidated, and the file will be deleted.

 This URL is provided in the event data that triggers your workflow / source, so you can download the file using that URL within your workflow, or pass the URL on to another third-party system for it to process.